-- Preview Email Newsletter

 *

 Patients receiving intensive cancer treatments often suffer from severe damage to the intestinal lining.
 Researchers from the Technical University of Munich (TUM) and the Leibniz Institute for Immunotherapy (LIT) have discovered that certain immune cells can trigger healing processes.
-They use inflammatory signal more PR
+They use inflammatory signals to do so - which is surprising, as inflammation more PR

 TMU and Ontario Centre of Innovation Collaborate to Foster Life Sciences Innovation in the GTA (10)